nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2021-5-26

+6:47 We have re-routed traffic and connection has been restored.
+Speeds might be lower than normal while we are working on this

 6:30pm We have a problem at SN1 which is affecting downtown Manhattan.
 We are working on resolving this.

 2021-4-18